A Moka pot is a beloved coffee maker for many enthusiasts, known for brewing rich and flavorful espresso right on your stovetop.

 A general rule of thumb is one heaping tablespoon per 3-ounce serving.

-When filling the filter basket, gently level the grounds with your fingers or a knife instead of compacting them tightly – creating room for water flow without causing strain on the brewing process.
+When filling the filter basket, gently level the coffee grounds with your fingers or a knife instead of compacting them tightly – creating room for water flow without causing strain on the brewing process.

 2. Dirty Or Worn-Out Gasket

-A dirty or worn-out gasket is a common culprit behind a stuck Moka pot.
+A dirty or worn-out gasket is a common culprit behind a stuck Moka Pot.

-The gasket creates an air-tight seal between your coffee maker’s top and bottom sections, ensuring that steam and water pressure rise properly during brewing.
+The silicon gasket creates an air-tight seal between your coffee maker’s top and bottom sections, ensuring that steam and water pressure rise properly during brewing.

-Consequently, leakage occurs around the middle part of your Moka pot as water escapes when you try to brew coffee – leading to decreased pressure inside and causing your Moka pot to become stuck.
+Consequently, leakage occurs around the middle part of your Moka Pot as water escapes when you try to brew coffee – leading to decreased pressure inside and causing your Moka Pot to become stuck.

 A quick solution for this issue is to inspect the gasket for visible damage or grime buildup and replace it if necessary.